 1) There are thousands of Canada-esque logos.
 Given that, to overtly express the maple leaf image is to join them in obscurity, and saddle the client with a logo that may itself be pleasing to the eye, but is anonymous and forgettable.

-2) As a Canadian icon, the maple leaf is, of course, packed with referrents and literal meaning.
-It would therefore be very easy for these to overshadow the other ideas to be represented.
+2) As a Canadian icon, the maple leaf is packed with referrents and literal meaning.
+It would therefore be easy for these to overshadow the other ideas to be represented.

 This problem can be expressed in text form: “The Canadian Applied and Industrial Mathematics Society”, which is obviously excessive in its emphasis.

 The familiar silhouette of the maple leaf is transposed subtly.
 In this way, the motif is more sensed than seen, and it allows other concepts to shine through.